nnamon/crossctf-2018-challenges/finals/challenges/gruffybear/README.md

-Real Baby Pwnable
+GruffyBear
 ---------

-The binary is vulnerable to a memory information leak as well as a stack overflow vulnerability.
-It is compiled with stack canary and PIE.

-The service fills out a buffer with fibonacci numbers and prompts the user repeatedly for which fibonnaci(n) number to query.
-There is no bounds checking on the n to query and memory addresses after the buffer can be retrieved.
-An attacker can leverage this to leak the canary as well as the return address back to main.
-This allows the attacker to bypass the stack canary during the overflow and to calculate the address of `babymode` function from the main leak.
+The binary is compiled with all protections.
+The key vulnerabilities are an information leak that allows the attacker to get the address of free in libc and a use-after-free that lets the attacker craft an arbitrary function pointer to evoke after certain conditions are met.

 # Question Text

 ```
-This is an actual baby pwn challenge.
+There's something fishy about this Build-A-Bear workshop...

-nc ctf.pwn.sg 1500
+nc ctf.pwn.sg 4002
 ```

 *Creator -  amon (@nn_amon)*